isomerpages/pa-chingay/_whats-on/Chingay Mama Shop.md

                     <h3 style="font-size: 1em; margin: 0 0 .3em;">Reminiscent Stories</h3>
                 </div>
                 <p style="padding: 0 1em 1em;margin: 0; overflow: hidden;">
                     At Reminiscent Stories, we handcraft products using the finest ingredients.
-Imported from global markets, the fragrances are phthalate free<br />
+Imported from global markets, the fragrances are phthalate free & the wax is biodegradable, non-toxic, derived from renewable plant source.
+These beautiful products are made with care, hard work and creative crafting; all blending to create everlasting memories for you and your loved ones.<br />
                     <a href="https://www.lazada.sg/products/i1993770147.html">Purchase Now</a>
                 </p>
             </div>